 Another well-known destination on the same stretch of coast is Caraguatatuba.
 With seventeen beaches, the city plays host to several gastronomic festivals, such as the Festival do Camarão (Shrimp) in June, the Festival da Tainha (Mullet) in July, and the Festival do Mexilhão (Mussel) in November.
 Much like the coastal towns of Maresias and Ubatuba, it is one of the more popular summer resorts amongst Paulistas (residents of São Paulo)

-In addition to the beautiful scenery, the Rio-Santos also offers access to some important historical references from days of colonization in Brazil: the charming Paraty, one of the oldest cities on the south coast of Rio de Janeiro, has managed to preserves its historical centre with the aesthetic richness of the era, with its colonial architecture and quaint cobbled streets.
+In addition to the beautiful scenery, the Rio-Santos also offers access to some important historical references from days of colonisation in Brazil: the charming Paraty, one of the oldest cities on the south coast of Rio de Janeiro, has managed to preserve its historical centre with the aesthetic richness of the era, with its colonial architecture and quaint cobbled streets.
 Annual events, such as the Feira Literária Internacional (International Literary Fair), mean people flock to the town in July and August.
-As well as the entire historical context, there are waterfalls and boat trips to pristine beaches – a perfect getaway for those searching for tranquillity.
+As well as the entire historical context, waterfalls and boat trips to pristine beaches are a perfect getaway for those searching for tranquillity.
 Further north along the São Paulo coast is the city of Bertioga, home to the oldest and best-preserved fortress in Brazil: the Forte de São João, dating back to 1547.

 And needless to say, the highway begins and ends with two of the oldest and most important cities in Brazil: Rio de Janeiro, South America’s most popular tourist destination with its famous beaches and cultural attractions, and the city of Santos, the largest city on the coast of São Paulo and home to the busiest port in Brazil.

-Given the vast array of things to see and do along the Rio-Santos the old saying could not be more fitting: it’s the journey that counts, not the destination.
+Given the vast array of things to see and do along the Rio Santos, the old saying could not be more fitting: it’s the journey that counts, not the destination.